 Sick Leave Bank Hours Below Contractual Minimum

-The University President (or designee) will also notify the Chapter President when the number of hours in the bank is falling below the contractual minimum.
+The University President or Chief Human Resources Officer (or their designee) will also notify the Chapter President when the number of hours in the bank is falling below the contractual minimum.

 Whenever the accumulation of sick leave in the sick leave bank shall have fallen below three hundred seventy-five (375) hours (the equivalent of fifty (50) days), or, in the case of the Massachusetts College of Art and Design, the Massachusetts College of Liberal Arts and the Massachusetts Maritime Academy, whenever such accumulation shall have fallen below one hundred eighty-seven and one-half (187.5) hours (the equivalent of twenty-five (25) days), the President (or designee) shall notify the Chapter President and members of the bank in writing.